tijmenvangulik/cordova-usb-hid/ReadMe.md

     https://github.com/noconsulting/cordova-plugin-hid-usb/blob/master/src/android/fr/noconsulting/UsbHid.java

+# usage

 add the plugin to cordova:

     cordova plugin add https://github.com/tijmenvangulik/cordova-usb-hid.git

-# usage
+# example

 In this example I open an read/write connection with 121 package size.
 The data is csafe specific replace it with data for your device.
 The example code could be simplyfied by using async await.
+The example picks the first device.
+You could do here more complex filtering.

 ```javascript
     var errorHandler=(e)=>{console.error(e)};